28th National Security Law Institute 2020 Session Cancelled

 27th National Security Law Institute June 2-June 14, 2019

-The 25th National Security Law Institute will take place June 4 through June 16, 2017.
+The 27th National Security Law Institute took place June 2 through June 14, 2019.
 The National Security Law Institute provides advanced training for government officials and professors of law and political science who teach or are preparing to teach graduate-level courses in national security law or related subjects requiring a detailed understanding of National Security Law.
 Applications are also invited from government attorneys in the national security community who are actively engaged in the practice of national security law or otherwise have a professional need for such training.

 This annual intensive two-week course is held at the University of Virginia School of Law in Charlottesville, Virginia.
 Prominent scholars and current and former government experts will take part in lectures, panels, and debates to address both theoretical background and important contemporary issues of national security law.

 Topics addressed include:

 - Contemporary Theory Concerning the Origins of War and the "Democratic Peace"

 - War and Treaty Powers under the Constitution